alessandromaci/woop-sdk/README.md

 # Woop SDK

-The Woop SDK allows you to easily integrate the Woop widget into your application, providing a seamless way to connect with various wallets and manage assets.
+The Woop SDK allows you to easily integrate the Woop widget into your application.
+It provides a seamless way to handle wallet connections and manage crypto payments across different networks.

 ## Installation